Anum-2017/Spec-Kit-Plus-Guides/Claude-Code/WITH-PYTHON.md

 ---

-### 6. Analyze (Optional / Recommended)
+## 6. Analyze

 ```text
 /sp.analyze
 ```

-Review the specifications, plan, and tasks for consistency and possible issues.
+Review the specification, plan, and tasks for consistency and coverage.

+This step is optional but recommended before implementation.

 ---

-### 7. Implement
+## 7. Implement

 ```text
 /sp.implement
 ```

-Execute the implementation tasks.
+Execute the generated tasks and build the project.

 ---